-Novel Brain Stimulation Techniques:
+What are the Novel Brain Stimulation Techniques?

 1) Repetitive Transcranial Magnetic Stimulation (rTMS):

-It targets a specific brain area which is pre-determined before administration.
+It targets a specific brain area that is predetermined before administration.
 A typical session lasts anywhere between 30 to 60 minutes and does not require anesthesia.
 The procedure involves the placement of an electromagnetic coil against the forehead.
-This coil is held near the area of brain that is thought to regulate mood and emotions.
+This coil is held near the area of the brain that is thought to regulate mood and emotions.
 The generated magnetic pulse traverses across the skull and results in stimulating a specific brain area.
 The pulsed magnetic wave can traverse only as far as 2 inches into the brain.
 This prevents damage to other critical brain areas.

 Some common but negligible side effects include scalp discomfort and headache.
-It is imperative to rule out seizure disorder before administering rTMS as in some predisposed individuals, there exists a theoretical possibility of precipitating a seizure.
+It is imperative to rule out seizure disorder before administering rTMS, as in some predisposed individuals, there exists a theoretical possibility of precipitating a seizure.
 However, it is a very safe and highly efficacious procedure.

 2) Magnetic Seizure Therapy (MST):

 This is an amalgamation of ECT and rTMS as it draws from the concepts used in the aforementioned procedures.
 Like ECT, it produces a short-lasting seizure, and like rTMS, it uses a magnetic pulse to produce this.
 It differs from ECT in that it does not use electricity to generate a seizure.
 The patient is anesthetized and is unaware of the seizure.
 Recent data confirm its efficacy in the treatment of mood disorders.
 The advantages of MST over ECT include a shorter-lasting seizure and fewer memory side effects.